Assertions

 • %i% signed integer value

-• %f% floating point number
+• %f% floating-point number

-• %h% one or more HEX digits
+• %h% one or more hexadecimal digits

 • %w% one or more alphanumeric characters